 Organize Your Thoughts Before Organizing Your Home

 To keep your organizing projects from becoming too overwhelming, start with envisioning what you’d like to see happen.
 Is it having a place for everything so that when the kids come home from school, they can put backpacks away and have a quiet place to do homework?
 Is it finding a place for everything on your dining room table so that you can eat dinner as a family?
-Whether you’ve tried to start an organizing project and had to stop, or you want to organize but don’t know where to start, a good place to begin is with recognizing what you’d like as an outcome.
+Maybe you’ve tried to start an organizing project and had to stop.
+Or you want to organize but don’t know where to start.
+A good place to begin is with recognizing what you’d like as an outcome.

 Start with Small Projects